 The base salaries for executives are generally reevaluated annually as part of our performance review process, or when there is a change in the level of job responsibility.
-The board of directors of our General Partner annually considers and approves a merit increase in base salary based upon the results of this performance review process.
-Merit increases are based on review of performance in certain categories, including: business values, safety, health and environment, leadership, operational results, project results, attitude, ability and knowledge.
-The board of directors of our General Partner approved increases in NEO base salaries for 2012 ranging from 3.0% to 6.2%.
-The base salaries paid to our NEOs are set forth in the "Summary Compensation" table below.
+The board of directors annually considers and approves a merit increase in base salary based upon the results of this performance review process.
+Merit increases are based on review of performance in certain categories, including: business values, safety, health and environment, leadership, financial results, project results, attitude, ability and knowledge.
+The board of directors approved increases in NEO base salaries for 2013 ranging from 3.0% to 3.9%.
+The base salaries earned by our NEOs, other than Mr. van Kempen, are set forth in the "Summary Compensation" table below.